 - $25,000 Per Person And $50,000 Per Collision in Uninsured Motorist Bodily Injury (UMBI) Coverage

 - $25,000 Per Collision In Uninsured Motorist Property Damage Coverage

-What Are the Penalties for Driving with No Insurance in West Virginia?
+Penalties for Driving Without Auto Insurance in West Virginia

 When John Denver sang of West Virginia’s old country roads, he never mentioned the state’s strict auto insurance laws.
 But if you’re caught cruising without coverage you’ll soon discover that these country roads won’t take you home, but straight to jail.